Code-Institute-Submissions/MSP2-1/README.md

 ### Code

--   The full-screen hero image code came from this [StackOverflow post](https://stackoverflow.com)
+-   The function that makes the navigation bar scroll down to the desired sections was found on [JSFiddle](http://jsfiddle.net/BjpWB/4/)

+-   The conditional form that is used for getting the destination options was found on [codepen.io](https://codepen.io/ErrorDactyl/pen/WrvOby) and was originally written by the user @ErrorDactyl.
+The forms content has been updated by the developer to fit the purpose, but the basic structure and functionality was used to achive this purpose.

--   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+-   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System and other components such as the cards displayed with the options.

--   [MDN Web Docs](https://developer.mozilla.org/) : For Pattern Validation code.
-Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
-Tutorial Found [Here](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#Pattern_validation)
+-   [Google Maps](https://developers.google.com/maps/documentation/javascript/overview): The Google Maps was used to access maps and locations that are displayed in the results cards.

 ### Content

--   All content was written by the developer.
+-   All content was written by the developer, **except for:**

+    -   The two quotes that can be found at the top of the destinations section were found on [this page](https://expertvagabond.com/best-travel-quotes/)
--   Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)
+    -   The promotional information that is in the paragraphs for each destination on the list, wich was found on [this page](https://www.holidayhypermarket.co.uk/hype/the-best-destinations-for-a-sun-soaked-shopping-holiday/)

 ### Media

--   All Images were created by the developer.
+-   All Images used were taken by the developer.

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor Arnold Kyeza for continuous helpful feedback and ideas for the website.

--   Tutor support at Code Institute for their support.
+-   Friends and family for taking the time to test and review the webpage.